pay-theory/pay-theory-docs/WEB/MAIN.md

 ## Step 5: Once the fields are valid, run transaction

-Use [State Listeners](web/event_listeners#validobserver) to tell when the hosted fields are valid and you can submit the payment.
+Use the [valid observer](web/event_listeners#validobserver) to tell when the hosted fields are valid, so you can submit the payment.

 The only required field for the `transact` parameters is the `amount` field.